-Are you dreading the moment your toddler will go to daycare this season?
+Are you dreading the moment your toddler will go to daycare or start preschool this season?
 If yes, it’s natural for parents to feel apprehensive about how your bundle of joy will react when he or she goes away from the homely comforts and people familiar.
 You have separation anxiety, no doubt.
 Fret not because we are not here you to scare you.
-Daycare is beneficial, as your kiddo makes new friends, learns to interact, and gains new experiences.
+Daycare and school is beneficial, as your kiddo makes new friends, learns to interact, and gains new experiences.

 According to an article published on Forbes.com, childcare is not that expensive because a survey indicates that average US households shell out 20 percent or a little more of their earnings on childcare.
 The problem is the drop-off moment.
 Then, here are some tips to make it easier:

 Professional teachers of daycare centers and preschools recommend parents creating a goodbye ritual to ensure a happy and hassle-free drop-off for your kiddo.
 It could be anything like a high-five, a peck on your kid’s cheeks, saying that you love your little one, and hugging him or her in a warm embrace.